hereariim/DEEP-NAPARI/Exercise-4_My first widget/Exercise.md

 ## 1- `_widget.py`

-We're going to design two widgets:
+We're going to design a widget to detect nucleus based on deep learning model.

-- A widget for thresholding

-- A widget to calculate leaf area

-So, for each widget, we're going to create a function to contain the script and a GUI.
+We're going to create a function to contain the script and a GUI.

 ### Widget for thresholding

 We have two input:
 - image in array
-- name of filter

 In napari, **image** input is presented as `napari.types` object.

-In magicgui, we introduce two variables:
+In magicgui, we introduce one variable:
 - `selected_image`: current image in napari window which is given by `ImageData` object from `napari.types`.
-- `filter_selected`: current selected thresholding which is given by user.

 ⚠️Don't forget to import `ImageData` and `LabelsData` in `_widget.py`: `from napari.types import ImageData, LabelsData`